Check out the second and third parts of this series–Part 2: Learning Board and Part 3: Letter Activities.

 Third, a year mark.
 I printed out the current year and then I put it in the very top of the calendar next to the month name.

-This calendar set had nearly everything I wanted and more, in fact, quite a bit more.
+This calendar set had everything I wanted and more, in fact, quite a bit more.
 It had a wide variety of religious holidays, some of which I don’t know or celebrate.
 But still, I put those cards to good use.
 I flipped them over to the back and wrote whatever personalized event I wanted with a sharpie marker, and as they were already the correct size to fit in the pockets, they were all ready to go.
 The personalized events I added are as follows:

 • “Joy School” (our weekly get-together with my two best friends and their kids)